-Although understand that each custom motorcycle is unique, we’re able to apply a well-structured process to the experience.
+Although Ellaspede understands that each custom motorcycle is unique, we’re able to apply a well-structured process to the experience.
 We clearly lay out the build process with our design concepts and bill of materials documentation providing a thorough break down of each step along the way.

 If you've ever been down to our shop you'll see all styles of bikes, from café racers and custom choppers to brand new bikes and racing types.
 Why?
 Our clients projects (and our interests!) range from bespoke parts fabrication to large corporate builds, so we’re experienced enough to take on your next two-wheeled venture.

 Below is a brief outline of our process and what’s involved.

 Step 1: Initial Quote.
 Upon first contact (usually over the phone) we’ll briefly discuss the customer’s ideas and perhaps give a rough verbal, ‘ball-park’ price range quote.
 If the customer wants to move forward we’ll arrange a suitable time for a consultation.

 Step 2: Consult.
 This is usually in person but we often have interstate and overseas enquiries, so can also conduct a consultation via phone, email, Skype or Zoom.
 Most people will have already compiled inspiration images of bikes or parts of bike they like.
 We ask you to bring these along to the consultation to give us a better understanding of your preferences.
 At this stage we’ll have a reasonable idea of what you like and what you’re wanting to achieve.
 We may give another verbal idea on ball-park costs or move forward to either concept and/or quoting.